Contactless Fleet Management: Tracking & Theft Prevention

 - Reduced vehicle maintenance costs

-But we don’t have to guess about what each trucking companies values most about Vector.
+But we don’t have to guess about what each trucking company values most about Vector.
 Instead, just head over to Vector’s testimonials page.
 You’ll see that it’s full of firsthand accounts about Vector and the impact it’s making where the rubber meets the road.

 The Key Elements of the Contactless Logistics Technology Stack